shimex/learnGitHub/README.md

 Hello Peoples,

-Hoe you are all doing well!
+Hope you are all doing well!